Governance for and by our cooperative members

 A stable and democratic model of governance

 VIVESCIA Group’s governance operates through two main bodies: the board of administrators and the executive committee.
-Under the authority of VIVESCIA Group's President, Christoph Büren, VIVESCIA Industries' Managing Director, Olivier Miaux, and the Director of the VIVESCIA Cooperative and its agricultural subsidiaries, Véronique Fontaine-Heim, oversee the Group's financial performance.
+Under the authority of VIVESCIA Group's President, Christoph Büren, the Executive Committee oversee the Group's financial performance.

 The governance of VIVESCIA Industries (a partnership limited by shares) is open to investors and controlled by its majority shareholder, VIVESCIA Group.
 The majority of the shares are held by the cooperative.
 It has three governance bodies.